rainihelmstadter/rainihelmstadter/climate_change_project.md

 <img src="projects/02-climate-change/bzn_t_ann_plot.png" alt="Annual Mean Temperature (&deg;F) in Bozeman, MT">

-[Check out an interactive version of the plot here (link not ready yet).](projects/02-climate-change/bzn_t_ann_plot_int.html) You can mouse over any point on the graph to view the annual mean temperature from any given year.
+[Check out an interactive version of the plot here.](projects/02-climate-change/bzn_t_ann_plot_int.html) You can mouse over any point on the graph to view the annual mean temperature from any given year.

 Just from a glance at the plot, it looks like there's a warming trend.
 So, I performed an **OLS Linear Regression** to see if annual mean temperature in Bozeman is, in fact, warming, and if so, by how much: